linusjf/RIAY/HOWTO.md

 Available commands:

 - addvideo
+- addvideotoday
 - genmonth
 - lintall
 - stitch
 - gentoc

+**Note:** The `addvideotoday` command needs the day of year to be a three digit number.
+Hence, 1 becomes 001, 20 becomes 020 and 99 is 09 command needs the day of year to be a three digit number.
+Hence, 1 becomes 001, 20 becomes 020 and 99 is 0999

 For simplicity and consistency, the commands wrap their command line equivalents.